-The presets show the breakdown of the live preview in categories - "All", "Natural", "Landscape", "Monochrome", "Colour fidelity", "Custom", "Surreal", "Architecture", "Artistic", and "Glow" with the quantity of presets in the appropriate category.
+The presets show the breakdown of the live preview in categories - "All", "Natural", "Landscape", "Monochrome", "Colour fidelity", "Grunge", "Custom", "Surreal", "Architecture", "Artistic", "Glow" and "Micro-detail" - along the quantity of presets in the appropriate category.

 To begin, we've chosen the "Natural balanced" preset.
 Clicking on the preview image applies the effect to the image in real time, which will then be displayed in the middle of the screen.